Javeria-Javaid/freedomframe-pakistan/README.md

+FreedomFrame

-FreedomFrame is an interactive web platform that combines the spirit of celebration with the power of connection.
+FreedomFrame is an interactive web platform that celebrates Pakistan’s Independence Day by combining celebration with community connection.

-🌟 Key Features:
+🌟 Features

-Virtual Flag Hoisting Ceremony – Click to hoist Pakistan’s flag with animations, music, and celebratory effects.
+Virtual Flag Hoisting Ceremony – Click to hoist Pakistan’s flag with animations, music, and effects.

 Digital Wish Wall – Share your Independence Day wishes and see them displayed instantly.

-Real-Time Participation (Upcoming) – Live updates as people from across Pakistan join.
+Real-Time Participation (Upcoming) – Live updates as people from across Pakistan join in.

-Responsive Design – Works seamlessly on mobile, tablet, and desktop.
+Responsive Design – Works on desktop, tablet, and mobile devices.

+🛠 Tech Stack

+- HTML

+- CSS

-🛠 Tech Stack: HTML, CSS, JavaScript (with planned Firebase integration).
+- JavaScript (with planned Firebase integration)

-💚 Let’s celebrate, connect, and frame our freedom together!
+🎯 Purpose

+To create a simple, engaging space for celebrating Pakistan’s Independence Day online, bringing people together through shared experiences.

+💚 Celebrate.
+Connect.
+Frame our Freedom.